 This is a special type of savings bond, which falls under the Singapore Government Securities.
 These are suitable for investment in Singapore for beginners as they are relatively risk-free.
 It is, therefore, one of the most common investment options in every investor’s risk profile.
 The best part about SSB is that there is no penalty for early redemption of the bonds.
-All you need to do is give a one month’s notice before you redeem your bonds.
+All you need to do is give one month’s notice before you redeem your bonds.

-SSB also complements other savings and investments as a safe way to save for a long-term.
+SSB also complements other savings and investments as a safe way to save for the long-term.
 If you want to extract good returns through SSB, then you have to invest for at least ten years.
 The rate of interest will keep increasing with every passing year and so will your principal amount.

 CPF Special Account

 The Central Provident Fund Account (CPF) is majorly a retirement planning option.
 It is yet another investment option that a lot of Singaporeans include in their financial profile.
 The CPF account is an excellent option for those who want high returns but are not willing to take any risk.
 But they do not mind not having access to their funds until their retirement.

 CPF is a risk-free investment with an annual interest rate of 4 percent.
 It is, therefore, one of the easiest ways to build your retirement funds without any risk.
 As per an article in Dollar and Sense, for every $10,000 you top up in your CPFSA at the age of 30, you will be able to receive back $26,658 at age 55.
 The consideration here is that unlike the SSB, you cannot withdraw the money in your CPFSA until the age of 55, with the exception of making CPF approved investments.

 The Real Estate Investment Trust (REITs) is another lucrative investment option in Singapore.
 This form of investment is ideal for those who wish to earn passive income by investing in properties.
 An Investor can select different types of REITs such as industrial, commercial and healthcare REITs.